 Transferring to another social housing provider

-RGI tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the waiting list according to the date they applied for the transfer.
+RGI or modified unit tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the wait list according to the date they applied for the transfer.